kremalicious/gatsby-redirect-from/README.md

 > 🎯 Set redirect urls in your YAML frontmatter within your [Gatsby](https://www.gatsbyjs.org) site's Markdown files.
 Mimics the behavior of [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from).
 > https://kremalicious.com/gatsby-redirect-from/

+---

-**Deprecation notice: [Gatsby has been abandoned](https://github.com/gatsbyjs/gatsby/issues/38696) so maintaining this plugin does not make much sense.
-It will only receive occasional dependency updates and will be archived at the end of 2024.
-If you choose to switch to [Astro](https://astro.build), you can use [astro-redirect-from](https://github.com/kremalicious/astro-redirect-from).**
+**Deprecation notice: Gatsby has been abandoned (see ["Is Gatsby discontinued?"](https://github.com/gatsbyjs/gatsby/issues/38696) and ["Is GatsbyJS Officially Dead?"](https://github.com/gatsbyjs/gatsby/discussions/39062)) so this plugin is deprecated and won't receive any more updates.**

+**If you choose to switch to [Astro](https://astro.build), you can use [astro-redirect-from](https://github.com/kremalicious/astro-redirect-from).**

+---

 By adding a `redirect_from` list of URLs to your Markdown file's YAML frontmatter, this plugin creates client-side redirects for all of them at build time, with Gatsby's [`createRedirect`](https://www.gatsbyjs.org/docs/actions/#createRedirect) used under the hood.